 Workforce development

-Who is running programs in their communities
+Program administration (or management) in their communities ( i.e. who is running programs in their communities)

-Who is doing the outreach, education and program implementation in their communities
+Program implementation in their communities ( i.e. who is doing the outreach, education and program implementation in their communities

-Track all CBO/CAA recommendations and have utilities respond to how they will or are incorporating CBo/CAA suggestions into portfolio/program design, implementation and evaluation
+Track all CBO/CAA recommendations and have Program Administrators (PAs) respond to how they will or are incorporating CBO/CAA suggestions into portfolio/program design, implementation and evaluation

+Consider creating a EJ/Low-Income focused subcommittee that focuses on issues of greatest interest to CBOs/CAAs so their time commitment is focused on issues of greatest interest to them.

 CBOs/CAAs will want to participate if it is clear their voices are making a difference

-Facilitation – Ensure that facilitator for CBO/CAA subcommittee(s) has experience facilitating a working group comprised of CBOs/CAAs
+Facilitation – Ensure that facilitator for CBO/CAA subcommittee(s) has experience facilitating a working group comprised of diverse organizations in the public and private sector.

+Regularly survey meeting attendees to understand success/challenges of maintaining an inclusive and collaborative meeting environment.

+3/18 meeting notes (this will be included in mtg summary but not final report):

+Consensus?: Yes/No

+Suggested improvements (redline recommendation above directly if all Members agree to the change):

+Alternative text (specify lead proponent(s)):

+General notes (especially on areas of concern and/or implementation/next steps) – integrate into recommendation above directly if all Members agree – otherwise this will most likely be captured in mtg summary not final report:

 Recruitment & Retention Recommendation #4: Engage with Contractors who work with Underrepresented Customers